The Last Policeman: Themes

 Winters describes The Last Policeman as an "existential detective novel."
 In a Wired interview with Ethan Gilsdorf, he responded to a question about why he had written it with "Why does anybody do anything?
 (Hey, what do you know?
 That's the theme of the book!)"
 Publicity material for the book put the question in more specific terms: "What's the point in solving murders if we're all going to die?"
 In a prepublication interview with a British website, Winters elaborated on the book's themes: "Moral behavior.
 The inevitability of death, and what to do about it.
 How true character is revealed through adverse circumstances."

-Rahul Kanakia, reviewing the novel for Strange Horizons, says the novel's major theme changes as the reader learns midway through the book that there is a chance at least some people will survive the immediate impact and perhaps live long enough through the aftermath to begin repropagating humanity and rebuilding civilization.
-"Suddenly, we're dealing with a familiar disaster theme: the story of mankind's indomitable will to survive," he writes. "[Palace']s struggle is not absurd; it is purposeful.
+Naomi Kanakia, reviewing the novel for Strange Horizons, says the novel's major theme changes as the reader learns midway through the book that there is a chance at least some people will survive the immediate impact and perhaps live long enough through the aftermath to begin repropagating humanity and rebuilding civilization.
+"Suddenly, we're dealing with a familiar disaster theme: the story of mankind's indomitable will to survive," she writes. "[Palace']s struggle is not absurd; it is purposeful.
 In holding civilization together, he is increasing the chance that something will survive the catastrophe."